-Input box Description 1/0 A slider button indicates whether the IPSec connection is enabled (I) or disabled (0).
+Input box Description 1/0 A slider button indicates whether the IPSec connection is enabled (I) or disabled (O).
 Click on the slider button to change the status of this connection.
 A new connection is enabled by default.
 Name Enter a unique name for this connection.
 This must consist of 1-63 alphanumeric characters and underscores.
 Template Optionally you can select one of the predefined templates.
 All settings are then taken from the template.
 Values that were not set in the template are reset.
 The template "(empty)" can be used to reset all values.

-Security profile Select one of the predefined security profiles.
+Input box Description Security profile Select one of the predefined security profiles.

-On the Connection tab you can configure the presets for the following fields:
+On the Connection tab you can modify the following parameters: